Concerned about ARFID? Take our free screener

 Eating Disorders in Men and Boys

 Society tends to depict eating disorders as “female” illnesses, but this couldn’t be further than the truth.
 Men and boys get eating disorders too, but stereotypes and media depictions continue to center girls and women.
 As a result, millions of men and boys go undiagnosed and suffer alone—many without even realizing they have a problem.
-There are a lot of reasons why so many men and boys continue to slip through the cracks of eating disorder treatment: shame and stigma, differences in gender presentation, and lack of competent care, to name a few.
-What’s more, it often takes getting extremely sick for a man or boy to finally get a diagnosis, meaning men and boys tend to enter treatment at a later stage and with more severe eating disorder symptoms.
+There are a lot of reasons why so many men and boys continue to slip through the cracks of eating disorder treatment: shame and stigma, differences in eating disorder symptoms, and lack of competent care, to name a few.
+Because of these barriers, it often takes getting extremely sick for a man or boy to finally get a diagnosis, meaning men and boys tend to enter treatment at a later stage and with more severe eating disorder symptoms.
 The good news is that evidence-based treatment works just as well for men and boys as it does for women and girls.
-With increased awareness about what eating disorders in men and boys look like and how to best support them, lasting recovery is possible for all men and boys struggling.
+With increased awareness about what eating disorders in men and boys look like and how to best support them, all men and boys can get the treatment they need.

-• Eating disorders may present differently in men and boys, with a focus on muscularity rather than weight loss.
+• Eating disorders may present differently in men and boys, with a focus on muscularity rather than weight loss.²

-• Men with eating disorders have a later onset of illness than women, generally later in their teenage years as opposed to adolescence or early-mid teenage years.
+• Men with eating disorders have a later onset of illness than women, generally later in their teenage years as opposed to adolescence or early-mid teenage years.⁴

-• Men who were bullied in childhood often develop disordered eating and engage in compensatory exercise.
+• Men who were bullied in childhood often develop disordered eating and engage in compensatory exercise.⁵

 Common questions about eating disorders in men and boys